Creating an SSH server

 server.getForwardingPolicy().allowForwarding();

-For local forwarding, where a client connects to a remote host on the server’s network, they can access any host.
+For local forwarding, where a client connects to a remote host on the server's network they will be able to access any host.

 For remote forwarding, the client will only be able to connect to remote forwarding interfaces from within the localhost of the server.

-If you want to enable other computers on the server’s network to access a remote forwarding interface, then you need to enable gateway forwarding:
+If you want to enable other computers on the server's network to access a remote forwarding interface then you need to enable gateway forwarding also:

 server.getForwardingPolicy().allowGatewayForwarding();